Obscuretone/obscuretone.github.io/public/posts/en/inevitability.md

 9. a queue dashboard that shows stuck work, blockers, retries, completions, cooldown state, and task history
 10. versioned prompt templates editable from the application

 That is the difference between a demo and a platform.
-The product problem is not just "can the model answer this?"
-It is "can the system produce, store, inspect, retry, and explain the work?"
+The product problem is whether the system can produce, store, inspect, retry, and explain the work.

 ## Why This Matters